RM1213-ARM/LAB2-Trading-Lab/README.md

 2. User clicks **“Load Trades”**
 3. Browser sends a request to `/api/trades`
 4. Nginx receives the request
-5. Nginx forwards it to the Flask API server
+5. Nginx forwards it to the Flask API
 6. Flask processes the request and queries the database
 7. PostgreSQL returns the requested data
 8. API formats and returns JSON response